 \subsection{Identification of nuclear recoil events}

-Coincidence between the NaI(Tl) crystal detector and one of the neutron detectors was required to identify neutron induced events in the NaI(Tl) crystal.
-The liquid scintillation detector has good pulse shape discrimination (PSD) capability to distinguish neutron events from gamma background.
-Because neutron-induced events (proton recoil events inside the detector) in the liquid scintillator have a longer decay time, PSD against a gamma background was performed using the ratio of the charge sum of the tail part (50 ns to 200 ns from the leading edge) to the total charge (over 200 ns).
-Figure \ref{ND_selection} (a) shows the PSD plot for the neutron detector.
-The blue dashed line is the cut criteria to select neutron induced events.
+To identify the neutron-induced events in the NaI(Tl) crystal, a coincidence between the NaI(Tl) detector and one of the neutron detectors is required.
+The neutron detector made of liquid scintillator has an appropriate pulse shape discrimination (PSD) capability to distinguish the neutron events from the gamma background.
+Because neutron-induced events (proton recoil events inside the detector) in the liquid scintillator have a longer decay time, the PSD against a gamma background was performed using the ratio of the charge sum of the tail section (50 - 200 ns from the leading edge) to the total charge (over 200 ns).
+Figure \ref{ND_selection_fig}(a) shows the PSD plot for the neutron detector, where the blue dashed line indicates the cutoff criteria to select neutron-induced events.

-The time of flight (TOF) of the neutrons scattered off Na or I nuclei from the NaI(Tl) crystal to the neutron detector are constant because neutrons were monoenergetic.
-For the 2.43 MeV neutrons, the TOFs from the NaI(Tl) detector to one of the neutron detectors are from 20 to 40 ns depending on the neutron detector position.
-This well-defined TOF allowed the selection of the neutron induced events.
-Figure \ref{ND_selection} (b) shows the TOF spectrum for the selected events.
+The time-of-flight (TOF) of the neutrons scattered off the Na or I nuclei from the NaI(Tl) crystal to the neutron detector was constant because the neutrons were monoenergetic.
+For the 2.43-MeV neutrons, the TOFs from the NaI(Tl) crystal to one of the neutron detectors were in the range of 14 - 40 ns, calculated using the neutron velocity and the distance between the NaI(Tl) crystal and the neutron detector, as shown in Table 1.
+This well-defined TOF enabled the selection of neutron-induced events.
+In the measurement, the neutron TOF was determined by the time difference between the neutron detector (BC501A) and the NaI(Tl) detector.
+The timing of the neutron detector was determined by the leading edge of the signal pulse.
+The timing of the NaI(Tl) detector was determined by the leading edge of the first cluster of each event.
+Figure \ref{ND_selection_fig}(b) shows the neutron TOF spectrum for events, which passed the PMT noise cut of the NaI(Tl) detector described in section \ref{noisecut_section} and whose electron equivalent energies at the NaI(Tl) detector were higher than 1 keV.
+The peak position of the TOF spectrum is not realistic because the time offset was not calibrated.
+From the TOF spectrum, the TOF values for the neutron tagging selection were chosen to be within 3$\sigma$.